 What Is Inventory Analysis?

-Inventory analysis is the study of how product demand changes over time and it helps businesses stock the right amount of goods and project how much customers will want in the future.
+Inventory analysis is the study of how product demand changes over time.
+It helps businesses stock the right amount of goods and project how much customers will want in the future.

 A well-known method for performing inventory analysis is ABC analysis.
 To perform an ABC analysis, group goods into three categories: